-In 2012, Idaho’s crime rate was among the lowest in the nation, however, recidivism had increased between FY2008 and FY2012.
-Adults convicted of nonviolent crimes that were released from prison in 2012 served twice as much time in prison compared to the national average.
+In 2012, Idaho’s crime rate was among the lowest in the nation, but recidivism had increased between FY2008 and FY2012.
 Idaho’s prison population was projected to increase 16 percent between FY2014 and FY2019.
 From 2013 to 2014, the CSG Justice Center worked with Idaho state leaders to develop data-driven policy options designed to reduce spending on corrections and increase public safety.
 CSG Justice Center experts analyzed Idaho’s criminal justice data and interviewed stakeholders across the criminal justice system.
 State policymakers enacted justice reinvestment legislation in 2014.
 Among other things, the law:

-- Tailors sanctions for supervision violations, provides recidivism outcomes at sentencing, and structures parole to make more productive use of prison space and increases the number of people released to parole supervision; and
+- Tailors sanctions for supervision violations, provides recidivism information at sentencing, and structures parole to make more productive use of prison space and increases the number of people released to parole supervision; and

-- Assesses, tracks, and ensures impact of recidivism-reduction strategies.
+- Assesses, tracks, and ensures the impact of recidivism-reduction strategies.